TULiberalArts/Africology-and-African-American-Studies/pages/graduate.md

 description: >-
   Earn your MA or PhD in African American Studies from Temple University.
 Our faculty edits the prestigious Journal of Black Studies.
-keywords: >-
-  phd in african american studies, ma in african american studies, graduate program in african american studies, temple graduate school
+keywords: 'phd in african american studies, ma in african american studies, advising, admissions, graduate school funding'
 layout: page
 published: true
 sidebar: true